ubc/course-shortcode/README.md

 profileslug - (default "" - if entered will check if profile exists and links to it in the section listing)

+stick winter - (default false - if true will list winter courses when session changes to summer)

 Usage examples:

 [ubccourses department=ANTH course=201A]